rrakea/NeonCompiler/README.md

 #### Compiler
-Compiler from minimized C# to Jasmin Assambly
+Compiler from a subset of C# to Jasmin Assembly
--> For compiler construction at HHU Düsseldorf
-By Konrad Burgi
+For the course compiler construction at HHU Düsseldorf By Konrad Burgi

 #### How to run and compile